CNAG-Biomedical-Informatics/pheno-ranker/docs/generic-json.md

     1 x Intel(R) Xeon(R) W-1350P @ 4.00GHz - 32GB RAM - SSD

     !!!
 Note "* About RAM usage in cohort mode"
         After reaching 5,000 rows, Pheno-Ranker switches to a RAM-efficient mode, calculating the full symmetric matrix without storing it in memory.
 However, this trade-off makes the computation slower.
-You can adjust this threshold using the `--matrix-storage-threshold` argument.
+You can adjust this threshold using the `--max-matrix-items-in-ram` argument.